grantcarthew/start-prototype/docs/cli/start-config-role.md

 Backing up config to config.2025-01-06-112012.toml...
 ✓ Backup created

-Removing [system_prompt] from ./.start/config.toml...
+Removing [roles.project-default] from ./.start/config.toml...
-✓ System prompt removed successfully
+✓ Role removed successfully

 Global system prompt will now be used (if configured).